 The Northern Lights / Aurora Borealis, Explained

 Catching the Northern lights is, however, a gift that is not given to everyone who visits Iceland.
 It takes planning, understanding, patience, monitoring of the conditions, and, of course, luck.
-Read our comprehensive guide and get to know what the Northern Lights really are, what conditions are necessary for them to appear in the sky, and where and when is the best to see them.
+Read our comprehensive guide and get to know what the mystical lights really are, what conditions are necessary for them to appear in the sky, and where and when is the best to see them.
 You will also find out what you can do to maximize your chances of being successful.
 By reading this guide, you will become a skilled Aurora hunter before you have even entered Iceland!